bskinn/tempvars/doc/source/usage.rst

 ---------------------------

-If desired, |TempVars| can be instructed not to restore any variables it masks from the original namespace:
+If desired, |TempVars| can be instructed not to restore any variables it masks from the original namespace, effectively discarding them
+permanently:

 .. doctest:: restore_one_false